jpeyret/pip-stripper/README.md

 It will create 2 work files, `tmp.pip-stripper.imports.rpt` and `tmp.pip-stripper.freeze.rpt` to track pip packages and its best guesses at python imports, respectively.

-This is the file that contains instructions for the 3rd phase:
+This is the file that contains instructions for the 3rd phase.
+Don't edit it, go

 ### Build.

 `--build` will take what it found in **pip-stripper.scan.yaml** and use it to populate `requirements.prod.txt` and `requirements.dev.txt`.

-If you don't agree with what's in those requirements files, go back to **pip-stripper.yaml**.
+If you don't agree with what's in those requirements files, you may need to edit **pip-stripper.yaml**.

-## Configuring `pip-stripper.yaml`
+## Editing `pip-stripper.yaml`

+editing **pip-stripper.yaml** allows you to specify:

+- `pip` vs `import` alias
+- specify which packages are just *workstation*-level and shouldn't go into requirements.
+- hardcode packages that need to go into either.
+- Associating your source directories to either `prod` or `dev`.

+### Aliases

 You may have to enter pip to python import alias names manually (alias matching is something that needs work).